merovex-archival/merovex.github.io/_posts/2016-10-09-writing-on-github-organizing-the-book.markdown

 : Snowflake 1, 2, 4, and 6 cover the plot.
 I chose to keep this content on the README.md.

 **Characters**
 : Snowflake 3, 5 and 7 focus on Character development.
 I created a folder for the characters and one file for each one named character.
 From the README.md, I linked to the (/characters/character-name.md).
+If you have other aspects of your novel (settings, etc.) that you want to track, you can do it this way as well.

 **Issues**
 : As I said above, I used the Issues to track my TODOs.
 I created Milestones for each of the major phases of the project (design, first & subsequent drafts).
 I created an issue for each of the Snowflake plot steps (1,2,4,6,8), and three steps for each of character steps (3,5,7).
 In a future article, I will reveal how to track reader feedback via issues.